On Whitham's conjecture of a highest cusped wave for a nonlocal dispersive equation: About the singularity at

 \section{About the singularity at \(\varphi = \mu/2\)}

 We now move on to investigate the case when a solution touches the value \(\frac{\mu}{2}\) from below.
-We begin by noting that a solution is smooth as long as it remains bounded away from \(\frac{\mu}{2}\).
+We begin by noting that a solution is smooth as long as it remains bounded away from \(\frac{\mu}{2}\) (recall that by a solution we mean a continuous and bounded solution).

 \begin{theorem}[Regularity I] Let \(\varphi \leq \frac{\mu}{2}\) be a solution of the steady Whitham equation \eqref{eq:steadywhitham}.
 Then:\ maps \(B_{p,q}^s(\R)\cap L^\infty(\R)\) into itself for \(u < \frac{\mu^2}{4}\) and \(s > 0\) (see \cite[Theorem 2.87] {BahouriCheminDanchin11}).
 All three mappings are continuous.
 Since \(\varphi < \frac{\mu}{2}\), it follows that \(L\varphi < \frac{\mu^2}{4}\), and therefore